AmanNegi/SanatanDevotionalChants/README.md

 ## Why we built it?

-- India as a country has been in existence from time unknown.
-However, in the recent years our history and culture has been tampered and modified in various ways.
-Now it's time that we ourselves take an initiative to build what we believe on.
+- India as a country has been in existence for a time unknown.
+However, in recent years our history and culture have been tampered with and modified in various ways.
+Now it's time that we take an initiative to build what we believe in.
 - While there are many apps available in the market that offer devotional music and prayers, most of them come with bloated ads or are paid, providing a bad user experience.
 - It is a problem that needs to be addressed, and we came up with a solution.